 Now is the time to be listening to all the bands playing ACL this year and deciding which ones you’re going to see.
-So hit play on the Spotify list below, and then print out this ACL 2016 complete schedule.
+So hit play on the Spotify list below, and then print out the ACL 2016 Weekend 1 schedule (or Weekend 2’s schedule, if that’s how you roll).
 Keep that document close by as you jam out and use a big, red marker on it whenever you hear a band that gets your head nodding.

 Choosing may be difficult due to the hugely stacked lineup of amazing talent, but not making plans ahead of time could lead to missing a band you later find out you love.
 If you’re spending the money to do ACL right, make sure you don’t have any regrets!